 - Anti-oxidants: turmeric, green tea, rosemary, grapeseed, St Mary’s thistle

 Cystic Fibrosis is a debilitating disease that substantially lowers a person’s life expectancy and quality of life.

-At our Advanced Functional Medicine Perth clinic we assist supporting people with this chronic illness.
+Advanced Functional Medicine has experience supporting people with this chronic illness.
 Assessing gut function and intestinal permeability, optimising the immune system, supporting mucous membranes and balancing deficient minerals are all effective strategies that have helped patients improve quality of life.
 Studies show that by improving these systems a patients symptoms can be improved greatly.